Credit Union Advice & Articles

 Ensuring Your Money is Safe: NCUA Insurance

-When considering where to place your savings, safety is always the top priority.
-For credit unions, deposit safety is guaranteed by the National Credit Union Administration (NCUA).
-The NCUA operates the National Credit Union Share Insurance Fund (NCUSIF).
+Okay, so the most important thing is knowing your cash is safe.
+For credit unions, that safety net is provided by the National Credit Union Administration (NCUA).
+They run this thing called the National Credit Union Share Insurance Fund (NCUSIF).

 How to Join a Credit Union: Eligibility and Application